snap-one/docs-driverworks-xml/source/includes/4_common_xml/_29-controlmethod.md

 [`<devicedata>`][1]

 This element is used to defined the manner in which the device is controlled.
-For example, IP, Serial.
+For example: IP, Serial.

 ### Example